Is the Castle Doctrine Absolute?

 In Texas, the Castle Doctrine is very clear, and a person can easily (and intuitively) operate within its bounds.
 As long as you are in a place you have a right to be, you are not committing a criminal act, you did not provoke the interaction, and your use of force is justified, you are awarded the Castle Doctrine presumption.
 And in regard to committing criminal acts, the Texas Castle Doctrine still applies when you are committing a Class C misdemeanor regulating traffic, but cuts off with anything higher.
 So, if you happen to have a lead foot, it will not preclude your ability to protect yourself under the Castle Doctrine.
 See Tex.
 Penal Code §§ 9.31- .32 .

-Even other states that generally have vastly different approaches from Texas—like Illinois and California—have very similar Castle Doctrine requirements.
+Even other states that generally have vastly different approaches from Texas—like Illinois and California—have very similar requirements for their Castle Doctrines.

 Castle Doctrine in Illinois: